lag47/plclub-web/posts/coq_rewriting.markdown

 Qed.
 ```

  Now we can try something similar to our first example.
-Once again we will be able to complete the proof only using rewrites, without needing to specifically apply any lemmas or needing to know anything about the structure of our relation.
+Once again we will be able to complete the proof only using rewrites, without specifically apply any lemmas or knowing anything about the structure of our relation.

 ```coq
 Goal forall (a b c d : Z), a ≡ b -> b ≡ c -> c ≡ d -> a ≡ d.